rbms-bsc/DCRMR/_pages/General-Rules/Transcription.md

 >Example:
 ><CITE>drawn, engraved & published by W. Birch, Springland near Bristol, Pennsylva.</CITE>
 >(*Comment*: “& published” is grammatically inseparable.
-The phrase is transcribed in a [Statement of responsibility](/DCRMR/sor/Statement-of-responsibility/).)
+The phrase is transcribed in a [Statement of responsibility relating to title proper](/DCRMR/sor/Statement-of-responsibility-relating-to-title-proper/).)

 <a name="0.5.92.2">0.5.92.2</a> **Still images**.
 Consider layout, color, size, and other graphic factors to determine whether text is visually inseparable.